Are there Amish in New Jersey?

 However, there are a number of Amish/Pennsylvania Dutch markets in New Jersey.
 Some of these have been around for quite some time.
 We’ve got our own directory of New Jersey Amish markets here on the site, but a website called Jersey’s Best has put together a list of six of them.
 I’m quite sure whoever did that article just slightly re-wrote at least portions of my own guide – without a mention.
 But it happens 🙂 You can find their article here: https://www.jerseysbest.com/community/taste-homemade-goods-from-the-heart-of-amish-country-at-n-j-markets/.

 In any case it’s a good excuse to call attention to these markets again, especially since I’ve seen the Amish-in-New-Jersey topic popping up again some lately.
 The Jersey’s Best guide does include what I assume are updated market hours.
-Here’s the ones on their list.
-Since I did my own guide, two on that list have since closed.
-But I’ve updated it with three new ones which I add below – for a total of nine Amish market/food locations in New Jersey (there may be more):
+Here are the ones on their list.
+Since the time I first did my own guide, two on that list have since closed.
+But I’ve updated it with three new ones which I add below – for a total of nine Amish market/food locations in New Jersey (there may be more).

 Columbus Farmers Market